watson-developer-cloud/conversation-connector/channels/facebook/README.md

 You can use either of two methods to deploy your workspace to a Facebook Messenger app:

 - Use [automated deployment](#automated-deployment) if you want to quickly deploy your app by filling out a form with the required information.
-The deployment process is automated using a Bluemix DevOps toolchain.
+The deployment process is automated using a IBM Cloud DevOps toolchain.

 - Use [manual deployment](#manual-deployment) if you want to deploy your app by modifying configuration files and running scripts.
 You might want to use this method if you are customizing the Conversation connector, or if you need to repair or update components of an existing deployment.